 Reaction & Thoughts:

-This early talkie, an adaptation of the Broadway play The Bat by Mary Roberts Rinehart and Avery Hopwood, is a fine example of the dark-house-horror genre, a type of movie that was very popular in the ’20s and ’30s.
-It’s creaky in places, but the film introduces a series of technical innovations that are still eye-catching.
+This early talkie, an adaptation of the stage play The Bat by Mary Roberts Rinehart and Avery Hopwood, is a fine example of the old-dark-house subgenre, a type of movie that was very popular in the 1920s and 1930s.
+While creaky in places, The Bat Whispers introduces many technical innovations that are still eye-catching.

 In order to fairly assess the merits of The Bat Whispers you have to consider its historical context.
 In 1930, sound was a new thing.
-Camera movement was dictated by the primitive sound hardware.
+Camera movement was dictated by primitive sound hardware.
 Despite the technical challenges, director Roland West (Alibi) manages to create a visually stylish movie.

-The Bat Whispers was shot in the then unknown widescreen format — they called it “Magnifilm” — and you can clearly see director West having fun experimenting with the wider frame.
+The Bat Whispers was shot in the then unknown widescreen format — they called it “Magnifilm” — and you can clearly see director West experimenting with the wider frame.
 The film is full of out-of-the-ordinary camera angles.
-There are many overhead shots and other playful camera set-ups that are totally at odds with the shooting style of the Pre-Code era — it all feels very avant-garde.
+There are many overhead shots and other playful camera set-ups that are totally at odds with the shooting style of the Pre-Code era — it all feels very avant-garde!

 In addition, the film (unexpectedly) breaks the fourth wall.
 Actor Chester Morris steps out of the movie and instructs viewers not to reveal the identity of “The Bat.”
 I’m not 100% sure, but I think this is a first for an American movie.